Lisbon’s Squares

 Highlights:

-– D. Maria II National Theatre: Admire the neoclassical architecture of this historic theater.
+D. Maria II National Theatre: Admire the neoclassical architecture.

-– Statue of Dom Pedro IV: The statue honors the former king of Portugal and first emperor of Brazil.
+Statue of Dom Pedro IV: Honoring the former king and Brazil’s first emperor.

-– Ginjinha Bars: Try a shot of Ginjinha, a traditional cherry liqueur, from one of the nearby bars.
+Ginjinha Bars: Try a shot of Lisbon’s famous cherry liqueur.

 Tips: